 Remarketing and retargeting campaigns to bring back these qualified shoppers must be part of your strategy.
 Not to say you should try and get them all, but you can refine your list according to demographics and interests.

 Email remarketing and retargeting campaigns are common but the performance leaves room for improvement.
-A strategy that allows you to tailor a message to your prospect and trigger an automatic response, like the solution offered by Carts Guru, is far more effective.
+A strategy that allows you to tailor a message to your prospect and trigger an automatic response is far more effective.
 You can engage in an immediate, direct and personal dialog through phone and SMS.
 By being able to set up parameters of qualification, you have the opportunity to reach ultra qualified targets and obtain a higher ROI.